pagkly/Zed/Investopedia3/Up-and-In Option Definition.md

 Knock in options can be either up-and-in or down-and-in.
 This implies whether the price will rise or fall to meet the barrier price level.
 The barrier price, when crossed, makes the option available for exercise.
 An up-and-in option will give the holder the right to exercise when the barrier price level is reached or exceeded, depending on the structuring.

 In a down-and-in option the holder gets the right to exercise when the underlying asset’s price falls to, or below, a certain barrier level.
 Barrier options are structured with either puts or calls.
-An up-and-in [call option](https://www.investopedia.com/terms/c/calloption.asp) allows an investor to benefit when a price is rising.
+An up-and-in [[call option]](https://www.investopedia.com/terms/c/calloption.asp) allows an investor to benefit when a price is rising.
 A down-and-in uses a put option and allows an investor to benefit when a price is falling.

 ## Knock Out Options

 Knock out options are the opposite of knock in options.
-These products make the [option](https://www.investopedia.com/terms/o/option.asp) defective when a price is reached, but viable so long as the barrier price is not reached.
+These products make the [[option]](https://www.investopedia.com/terms/o/option.asp) defective when a price is reached, but viable so long as the barrier price is not reached.
 Knock out options can be either up-and-out or down-and-out.
 With an up-and-out option the product becomes defective when a price is reached or exceeded, and with a down-and-out option the product becomes defective when a price falls to or below its barrier level.

 ## Rebate Barrier Options

 Both knock in and knock out options can include a rebate provision.
-These options will be known as [rebate barrier options](https://www.investopedia.com/terms/r/rebatebarrieroption.asp).
+These options will be known as [[rebate barrier options]](https://www.investopedia.com/terms/r/rebatebarrieroption.asp).
 In a rebate barrier option the holder receives a rebate when the option is non-exercisable at expiration.

 ## Barrier Option Provisions